Fill Blank Cells for Microsoft Excel

 - Run the add-in by clicking on its icon and you will see the Fill Blank Cells window with the list of your columns.

 - Select the columns where you need to fill blanks by checking the boxes next to them.
 The columns you select are automatically highlighted in your table.
-If you have a lot of columns in your spreadsheet, you can benefit from the Select All and Unselect All buttons to instantly choose the needed columns.
+If you have a lot of columns in your spreadsheet, you can benefit from the Clear All checkbox.

 - Select the Fill cells downwards radio button if you need to fill the blanks using the value from the cell above the range with empty cells.